All articles

 Key takeaways:

 Four sessions per week, roughly 30 minutes each, scheduled as 2-on/1-off/2-on (for example Monday, Tuesday, Thursday, Friday).
-The week alternates emphasis so pressing, pulling, and legs each get hit twice:
+The emphasis changes by day, while presses, pulls, squats, and hinges appear repeatedly across the week:

 DayEmphasisCore exercises